TurboWarp/extensions/CONTRIBUTING.md

  - One-use personal extensions (load the extension as a local file instead)
  - Extensions whose primary purpose is monetization (not in the spirit of an open source project)
  - Joke extensions (they aren't funny when they cause us to get bug reports)
- - Extensions that were written mostly or entirely by a large language model (ChatGPT, Gemini, Perplexity, Claude, Grok, etc.)
+ - Extensions that were written mostly or entirely by a large language model (ChatGPT, Gemini, Perplexity, Claude, Grok, DeepSeek, etc.)

 Some extensions were added before these rules existed.
 That doesn't mean you will be exempted too.